For the relevant details in the UK contact:

 In Jersey you must tell your local parish if you have a condition that may affect your driving.
 You must also tell them if your condition gets worse.

-You can renew your jersey driving license online.
+You can renew your jersey driving licence online.
 Or, you can collect a form from your local parish hall to apply for a new license or renew your existing one.